The discussion and debate has been going on since the beginning of modern plastics fabrication—metal versus plastic?

-It’s a discussion many end-users and plastic part manufacturers still have with suppliers and customers, although today there is a greater level of knowledge and technical sophistication brought to it.
+It’s a discussion many end-users and plastic part manufacturers still have with suppliers and customers.
+However, today, there is a greater level of knowledge and technical sophistication brought to it.

-With PCI’s years of experience as a guide, it is easier than ever to capitalize on the inherent advantages of thermoforming and convert your metal parts to plastic in a short period of time.
+With PCI’s years of experience as a guide, it is easier than ever to capitalize on the inherent advantages of thermoforming and convert your metal parts to plastic quickly.

 The most common sheet metal material is steel, although aluminum, tin, and other materials are also used.
 Most sheet metal raw material is supplied in a sheet thickness or gauge between 0.006 in. and 0.250 in.

 Sheet metal forming is a relatively low-cost process for parts with simple designs such as single-directional bends.
-As part complexity increases, however, the fabrication process requires additional steps, such as cutting, bending, and stretching to meet the design specifications.
+As part complexity increases, however, the fabrication process requires additional steps, such as cutting, bending, and stretching, to meet the design specifications.

 Some designs may require multi-part assembly accomplished by welding, bonding, riveting, fastening, or a crimped seam.
-As multiple steps begin to accumulate in metal fabrication, thermoplastics thermoforming becomes an effective alternative enabling a reduction in parts, labor, cycle time, and costs.
+As multiple steps begin to accumulate in metal fabrication, thermoplastic thermoforming becomes an effective alternative enabling a reduction in parts, labor, cycle time, and costs.

-The most common type of thermoplastics forming process used in metal replacement applications is referred to as “heavy gauge” forming, a process with which PCI has years of expertise designing and manufacturing parts for clients in automotive, electronics, and other industries.
-Heavy gauge forming refers to a broad class of thermoplastic sheet ranging in thicknesses from 0.060 in. to 0.50 in.
+The most common type of thermoplastics forming process used in metal replacement applications is referred to as “heavy gauge” forming, a process with which PCI has years of expertise in designing and manufacturing parts for clients in automotive, electronics, and other industries.
+Heavy gauge forming refers to a broad class of thermoplastic sheets ranging in thicknesses from 0.060 in. to 0.50 in.

-The sheet is heated to its forming temperature and the air is evacuated from the mold pulling the sheet onto the mold surface.
-The mold is cooled, and the formed part is removed from the mold and CNC trimmed to part specifications.
+The sheet is heated to its forming temperature, and the air is evacuated from the mold, pulling it onto the mold surface.
+The mold is cooled, the formed part is removed from the mold, and CNC trims to the part specifications.

-For clients looking to capitalize on the benefits of metal to plastic conversion, PCI can guide them through the best options for design, tooling and fixture configurations, material selection, and decorative and aesthetic features, in a single turnkey process.
+For clients looking to capitalize on the benefits of metal-to-plastic conversion, PCI can guide them through the best options for design, tooling and fixture configurations, material selection, and decorative and aesthetic features in a single turnkey process.